 Eligibility Requirements & Standards

-- Preference will be given to continuing graduate students in a solar energy field, specifically concentrating on solar power systems using multi-junction solar cells.
+- Preference will be given to continuing graduate students in a solar energy field, or a project that advances the adoption of solar energy.

-Preference will be given to those who show academic excellence and a clear desire to pursue a career in solar energy.
+- Preference will be given to those who show academic excellence and a clear desire to pursue a career in solar energy.

-All continuing graduate students are eligible, regardless of citizenship.
+- All continuing graduate students are eligible, regardless of citizenship.

-Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.
+- Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.

 Student Loan Impact

-Per federal guidelines, all fellowship and tuition support is taken into consideration when determining student loan eligibility.
+- Per federal guidelines, all fellowship and tuition support is taken into consideration when determining student loan eligibility.
 If the student will receive federal student loans during the same academic year as this award, please note that this award could, and most likely will, reduce their student loan eligibility.

 Use of Funds